Stockpile of emergency medical supplies moving back to health officials’ control

 For one thing, the official said in an interview, the Cares Act and other coronavirus relief packages adopted by Congress steered $16 billion to rebuild the stockpile.
 “We feel comfortable that will give us a 90-day supply to handle a pandemic,” the official said in an interview, noting that U.S. manufacturers were able this spring to increase production of masks, ventilators and other supplies in less than that time.

 The new funding is a sharp increase for the stockpile created in the late 1990s in response to terrorist events.
-The stockpile was always intended for regional crises, not a national one, and its primary emphasis was on drugs and equipment for bioterror and other attacks; equipment to respond to natural disasters and infectious-disease threats were a more recent addition.
+The stockpile was always intended for regional crises, not a national one, and its primary emphasis was on drugs and equipment for bioterrorism and other attacks; equipment to respond to natural disasters and infectious-disease threats was a more recent addition.

 The Centers for Disease Control and Prevention, which oversaw the stockpile until late in 2018, had a yearly budget for it of about $600 million.
 After the stockpile was deployed on a national basis during the 2009 H1N1 influenza pandemic, public health officials and trade groups called for it to be replenished, but that did not happen.